Our tree strategy

 This strategy sets out our policies for managing the city’s trees to maximise their benefits.
 It was approved by the Community Services Committee on 8 October 2015.

 The strategy is divided into three parts:

-Part 3 – Action plan (work in progress) will set out actions, timescales and responsibilities with regard to implementing our tree policy.
+Part three (in progress) will set out actions, timescales and responsibilities with regard to implementing our tree policy.

 A study commissioned to support the development of the strategy by exploring perceptions of our performance in managing, protecting, and enhancing the tree stock in Cambridge, and how those perceptions arise.
 It identified issues that might needed to be addressed in a tree strategy for the city, and suggested possible ways of tackling or mitigating the problems identified by respondents.